-In landscape photography, battery charging is one of the key issues.
-Many people ask me during photo workshops and after lectures about most efficient charging solutions.
-Although the SLRs I use, unlike mirrorless cameras, are gracious in regard to battery life, longer, several-week photo expeditions often require taking a large power plant with you.
-Here’s what I came up with over last few years.
+Battery charging is one of the key issues in landscape photography.
+During photo workshops and after lectures, many people ask me about the most efficient charging solutions.
+Even though the SLRs I use, unlike mirrorless cameras, do not drain the batteries very quickly, longer, several-week photo expeditions often require taking a large power plant with you.

-With photo batteries the case is pretty simple.
-On daily basis I use Hahnel’s two-battery charging solutions – much more handy than Nikon chargers, which can charge only one battery at a time.
+The case is pretty simple when it comes to photo batteries.
+On the daily basis, I use Hahnel’s two-battery charging solutions – much more handy than Nikon chargers, which can charge only one battery at a time.
 Imagine having to charge 15 batteries for a trip using a single charger.
 It would take around 24 hours.
 Not the best idea, right? ;)

 When I don’t have to worry about lack of space in my backpack, I always take my Hahnel’a ProCube 2 with me.
-Apart from the beautiful design – which is a nice alternative for the Chinese chargers which usually differ only in branding – the charger itself is very well-made in terms of quality.
-It weighs quite a lot – about 350g, but it’s just the same as with lenses – higher weight results from use of better quality materials, ensures greater durability and better operation of the equipment.
-The Nikon version is silver-gray, has a readable display thanks to which we can check the battery charge and keep track of the charging progress.
-In addition, it offers a charging reading, shows in mAh how much power has been added.
+Apart from a beautiful design – which is a nice alternative for the Chinese chargers which usually differ only in branding – the charger itself is very well-made in terms of quality.
+It weighs quite a lot, about 350g, but the case is the same as with lenses – higher weight results from the use of high quality materials, ensures greater durability and better operation of the equipment.
+The Nikon version is silver-gray and has a readable display so we can check the battery charge and keep track of the charging progress.
+In addition, it offers a charging reading which shows in mAh how much power has been added.

-In practice, the charger performs better than well.
-It charges rapidly and with a short 15-minute recharge, you can take about 120-140 photos.
-The manufacturer says 150 but anyway, this is a great result.
+In practice, the charger performs very well.
+It charges rapidly and just a short 15-minute recharge allows you to take about 120-140 photos.
+The manufacturer says 150, but that’s a great result anyway.
 Following the market trends of smart home appliances, Hahnel has equipped the charger with ‘smart’ quick IC charge control.
 Whatever it means – the charger does the job :) Nikon EN-EL15 batteries get filled up with electricity in about 1:40h.

 The great advantage of the charger is its modularity and additional functionalities.
-The battery charging plate can be easily removed and replaced so the same charger would charge batteries for Nikon, Canon or Sony.
-I do not know why someone would recharge batteries for Canon/Sony while already owning Nikon gear – but just to inform you – there is such option available ;) The charging set includes a charging plate for AA batteries, so we get a complete power supply tool.
+The battery charging plate can be easily removed and replaced, so the same charger would charge batteries for Nikon, Canon or Sony.
+I don’t know why someone would recharge batteries for Canon/Sony while already owning Nikon gear, but just to inform you – such an option is available ;) The charging set includes a charging plate for AA batteries, so we get a complete power supply tool.

-ProCube2 also has a built-in USB 2.4A socket extending the charging possibilities.
+ProCube2 also has a built-in USB 2.4A socket extending the charging capabilities.
 A car charging cable is also included.
-I often used it in August in the Dolomites – short battery recharges while changing locations and during stops saved me when I left some of the batteries in the Pian di Cengia refuge.
+I often used it in August when I was in the Dolomites – short battery recharges while changing locations and during stops saved me when I left some of the batteries in the Pian di Cengia refuge.

 The only downside is the price, which at first glance seems quite high, but let’s be frank – at around 75 EUR it is not much more than the cost of 1 Nikon battery.
 While photographing with equipment worth 15k EUR, it is difficult to consider the purchase of a good charger at such a price as unjustified.

 In a situation where I need the most mobile solution available, I use the HLX-EL 15HP.
-If I have access to a socket, it can be connected to a regular telephone charger, so I do not have to carry additional adapters.
-Perfect for the outdoors, it takes virtually no space, weighs nothing.
-The charging speed is slower than the ProCube 2, but when I have to bivouac for few days in the mountains, I can combine it with the RAVPower Solar 25000 mAh, and I have a guarantee that there will be no power cuts.
+If I have access to a socket, it can be connected to a regular phone charger, so I don’t have to carry additional adapters.
+Perfect for the outdoors, it takes virtually no space and weighs nothing.
+The charging speed is lower than the ProCube 2, but when I have to bivouac for a few days in the mountains, I can combine it with the RAVPower Solar 25000 mAh powerbank and I have a guarantee that there will be no power cuts.

-As for batteries – I use both Nikon and Hahnel ones – both equally good with Hahnel offering way better price/capacity ratio and Nikon offering 250 mAh more capacity.
-Writing about batteries I have to say that this is one of the main reasons why I don’t shoot mirrorless.
-Leaving for Karakoram in 2019 I took 12 batteries with me.
-If I shot mirrorless – it would’ve been 30.
-With 1 battery weighing 82g it would add about 1.5kg of additional weight.
-Now please remind me how much lighter is your Sony A7 comparing to Nikon D850?
+As for batteries – I use the Nikon and Hahnel ones, both equally good with Hahnel offering way better price/capacity ratio and Nikon offering 250 mAh more capacity.
+Writing about batteries, I must say that this is one of the main reasons why I don’t shoot mirrorless.
+Leaving for the Karakoram in 2019, I took 12 batteries with me.
+If I had shot mirrorless – it would’ve been 30.
+With 1 battery weighing 82g, it would have added about 1.5kg of additional weight.
+Now, please remind me how much lighter is your Sony A7 in comparison with Nikon D850?
 Exactly 4 batteries lighter.
 Not much, right? :)

 I have been using the aforementioned powerbank for two years.
 I’m still waiting for it to recharge on the windowsill (joke).
-The solar panel is rather a gadget which looks nice, but does not increase the weight of the powerbank.
-If thanks to this I’ll be able to take this only photo of the northern lights over Sahara desert – I prefer to have this possibility.
-When buying an expedition powerbank, you can also use the offer of other companies.
-There are several of them but it is worth investing in a recognized brand (Ravpower, Anker, Xiaomi, etc.).
+The solar panel is sort of a gadget which looks nice, but does not increase the weight of the powerbank.
+If, thanks to this, I’ll be able to take the one and only photo of the northern lights over Sahara desert – I prefer to have this possibility.
+When buying an expedition powerbank, you can also use the offers of other companies.
+There are several of them, but it is worth investing in a recognised brand (Ravpower, Anker, Xiaomi, etc.).
 You get better performance, durability, lower failure rate and a guarantee that the powerbank is in fact as capacious as the manufacturer claims.
-By selecting the power source for photo expeditions, be sure it has at least 20,000 mAh capacity and 2 charging outputs.
-Usually, in the field, apart from charging the photo battery, there is a headlamp, a phone, a smartwatch, a timelapse slider waiting in line for charging, so the possibility of connecting two chargers at once is always welcome.
-For short, 1-2 day hikes, 4-10,000 mAh would be enough.
+While selecting the power source for photo expeditions, make sure it has at least 20,000 mAh capacity and 2 charging outputs.
+In the field, waiting in line for the charging are usually – apart from the photo battery – a headlamp, a phone, a smartwatch and a timelapse slider, so the possibility of connecting two chargers at once is always welcome.
+For short 1-2 day hikes, 4-10,000 mAh would be enough.

 Wall power supply / charger

-When charging stationary – I also use a multi-output power supply.
-In this case, it is a 60-watt BaseUS – with 3 2x USB QC 4.0 and 1x Power Delivery inputs, so you can even connect a laptop to it.
-Armored equipment, loads lightning fast.
+When charging stationary, I also use a multi-output power supply.
+In this case, it is a 60-watt BaseUS – with 2x USB QC 4.0 and 1x Power Delivery inputs, so you can even connect a laptop to it.
+That’s an armoured equipment able to charge lightning fast.

-In practice, charging the equipment may look like this (charging station during workshops under K2):
+In practice, charging the equipment may look like this (a charging station during the workshops under K2):